kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 - WTFPL
 kudlit: ‘single’ “double”
 ---
-The Do What The Fuck You Want To Public License (WTFPL) Version 3.0 is a permissive license that lets anyone do what the fuck they want to do with your creative work.
+WTFPL 3.0 is a permissive license that lets anyone do what the fuck they want to do with your creative work, without restrictions and conditions, or warranties of any kind.

 Below is the full text of the WTFPL 3.0.